When to Bring a Deal Coach Into a Live Opportunity

 Committing to a go-live date

-When the seller can’t state the next decision, who owns it, and what that person needs, the opportunity is difficult to manage and nearly impossible to forecast.
+When the seller can’t explain the next decision, who owns it, and what that person needs to make it, the opportunity becomes difficult to manage and forecast.

 2. The champion can’t carry the case internally